 - Assisting with daily tasks as needed

-- Enrollment in, or recent completion of, a graduate program in art history
+- Enrollment in, or very recent completion of, a graduate program in art history

 - Substantial experience using libraries to research European art

 - Reading knowledge of at least one non-English European language

 - Interest in an area from medieval through early twentieth-century European paintings; applicants interested and/or knowledgeable in any one of the following areas are particularly encouraged to apply: Italian Renaissance, Dutch art of the seventeenth century, British painting, or French art of the nineteenth century.